Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Experiments

-Furthermore, we did experiments on real world datasets as a demonstration of the online cases.
-Datasets include different portfolio datas formed on size and operating profitability\footnote{\url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/}}.
-We choose 6 different datasets with $N = 25$ and $n = 7240$, which is partly the same as used in \citep{lin2018improved}.
+When applying SARAH-Compositional to the online case where we pick $S^L_1, S^L_2, S^L_3$ as the mini-batch sizes once every $q$ steps.
+Datasets include different portfolio datas formed on Size and Operating Profitability.\footnote{\url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}} We choose to use 6 different 25-portfolio datasets where $N=25$ and $T=7240$, same as the ones adopted by~\citet{lin2018improved}.
+Specifically, we choose $S^L_1 = S^L_2 = S^L_3 = 2000$ (roughly optimized to improve the numerical performance).
+The results are shown in Figure~\ref{fig:portfolio2}.